aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

     // Set RefersTo property of the Named Range to a SUM function range.SetRefersTo(u"=SUM(Sheet1!$A$1,Sheet2!$A$1)");

-    // Insert the Named Range as formula to 3rd worksheet worksheets.Get(worksheets.Add()).GetCells().Get(u"A1").SetFormula(u"range");
+    // Insert the named range as a formula into the third worksheet worksheets.Get(worksheets.Add()).GetCells().Get(u"A1").SetFormula(u"range");

     // Calculate formulas